-Obsessive Compulsive Disorder is when people do things over and over again and they don‘t know why.
-It is an odd behavior and there are many people who suffer from it.
-However, did you ever think that dogs could suffer from obsessive compulsive disorder (OCD)?
+Obsessive-Compulsive Disorder is when people do things over and over again and they don‘t know why.
+It is odd behavior and there are many people who suffer from it.
+However, did you ever think that dogs could suffer from obsessive-compulsive disorder (OCD)?

 The Cause of OCD

-Dogs gets obsessive compulsive disorder when they are suffering from stress or boredom.
+Dogs get obsessive-compulsive disorder when they are suffering from stress or boredom.
 They can also experience it when they are dealing with anxiety.
 For a dog owner, dealing with OCD can be a big problem.
-Dogs can act out in a variety of ways, including damaging things, messing up yards, being aggressive toward others and barking for the sake of doing it.
-Once these become repetitive, the dog has entered into the world of obsessive compulsive disorder.
+Dogs can act out in a variety of ways, including damaging things, messing up yards, being aggressive toward others, and barking for the sake of doing it.
+Once these become repetitive, the dog has entered into the world of obsessive-compulsive disorder.

 The only way your dog can show their frustration is to do repetitive actions until you take notice so if your dog behaves in this way, spend more time playing and talking with them and generally interacting with them more.